From the darkness of Terezin, a critic’s voice returns - The Boston Globe

 The new book presents Ullmann’s criticism in the form of 26 brief essays, each of them responding to specific camp events: a piano recital, an evening of chamber music, a concert by a children’s choir, performances of the Verdi Requiem, Mozart’s “Magic Flute,” and much more.
 The reviews are interspersed by a remarkably rich assortment of posters, drawings, and photographs, all of them further testifying to the camp’s remarkable cultural life.

-These materials were originally preserved by a Czech-Jewish businessman named Karel Herman, who had the wisdom to hide his collection of more than 500 documents underneath the floorboards before his transport to Auschwitz on Oct.
+These visual materials were originally preserved by a Czech-Jewish businessman named Karel Herman, who had the wisdom to hide his collection of more than 500 documents underneath the floorboards before his transport to Auschwitz on Oct.
 28, 1944.
-Fortunately, among those documents were Ullmann’s music criticism and the scores of his Terezin compositions, including the chamber opera “The Emperor of Atlantis,” which is today perhaps the single best-known work composed in Terezin.
-Ullmann gave all of these materials to Herman before his own transport to Auschwitz in October 1944.
+For his part, Ullmann entrusted his music criticism to Emil Utitz, a philosopher and former friend of Franz Kafka’s, who ran the ghetto library.
+Along with the essays given to Utitz were also the composer’s own musical scores including the chamber opera “The Emperor of Atlantis,” which is today perhaps the single best-known work composed in Terezin.
+Ullmann was sent to Auschwitz on Oct.
+16, 1944.
 Upon arrival, the composer and his third wife, Elisabeth, were immediately selected for the gas chambers.

 While composing and writing in Terezin, Ullmann surely knew the broader fate that awaited him, if not its specific details.
 So many basic aspects of life in the camp were precarious, and the ghetto population was constantly being culled by the dreaded transports “to the East.”
 Yet whether thanks to some internal or external compulsion, the hardships and deprivations of everyday ghetto life are never mentioned in Ullmann’s Terezin criticism, nor is the still darker future that lay ahead for the vast majority of the performers.